FAQs

 On the Windows PC, open Task Manager via the Windows start menu.

-There should be a process called CobaltLink+ServerEmbedded_x64.exe or CobaltLink+ServerEmbedded_x86.exe running.
+There should be a process called CobaltLink+Service running.

 5. Connecting a smartphone to the Cobalt Cube

-5.1 The phone’s display is very compressed in Smartphone Control.
+5.1 The phone’s display looks pixelated in Smartphone Control.

-This can be the result of using a head unit with a low resolution and a phone with a high resolution.
-Generally, the higher resolution the head unit is, the better phone screens will look on them.
+This can be the result of using a vehicle screen with a low resolution and a phone with a high resolution.
+Generally, the higher the resolution of the vehicle screen, the better the phone's display will look.

-Putting the phone in portrait mode for a portrait head unit or landscape mode for a landscape head unit will also help maximise the usable space and picture quality.
+Putting the phone in portrait mode for a portrait vehicle screen or landscape mode for a landscape vehicle screen will also help maximise the usable space and picture quality.

-5.2 The Smartphone Control hotspot remains pending indefinitely after being turned on.
+5.2 The Cobalt Cube Wi-Fi hotspot remains pending indefinitely after being turned on.

-6. Connecting the Cobalt Cube to a Light and Siren controller
+6. Connecting the Cobalt Cube to a Lights and Siren controller

 6.1 Is the “Serial Port Error” message being displayed?

-The light and siren controller is not wired to the Cobalt Cube correctly.
+The lights and siren controller is not connected to the Cobalt Cube correctly.

-Please refer to the corresponding light and siren controller section in Cobalt Cube Getting Started Guide to troubleshoot this issue.
+Please refer to the corresponding lights and siren controller Guide to troubleshoot this issue.

 7. Miscellaneous